 What does a marriage and family therapist do?

 A licensed marriage and family therapist or LMFT is a mental health provider that provides family therapy.
-Family counseling or therapy occurs when family members see a licensed marriage and family therapist or counselor collectively to work through family conflict or other concerns within the family unit.
+Family counseling or therapy occurs when family members see a licensed marriage and family therapist or counselor collectively to work through conflict or concerns within the family.
 Family relationships can be complicated, but seeing a therapist can help.
-All families are different, so chances are, a family therapist has seen it all.
 Family counseling is nothing to be ashamed of, and it doesn't mean that your family is broken or inadequate.
 Seeking family counseling simply means that you're dedicated to improving your familial bonds and that you care about having the best relationship possible with your loved ones.

 What are some of the different kinds of therapy?

 There are many different kinds of therapy.
 Some of the therapy types you may have heard of are CBT, DBT, EMDR, art therapy, music therapy, ACT, and more.
 A therapist may specialize in one or more kinds of therapy.
-The kind of therapy that you pursue and find helpful will be based heavily on the concerns that you are seeking help for as well as other factors.
+The kind of therapy that you pursue and find helpful will be based heavily on the concerns that you are seeking help for.
 If you do not like your first therapist or the first form of therapy that you receive, don't give up.
 You can always try another therapy modality or see another mental health professional.

 When should you see a therapist?

 You can see a therapist for a variety of concerns.
 Maybe, you are diagnosed with a mental health condition, and you are hoping to develop new coping skills to use to manage the condition.
 Perhaps, you have family or relationship concerns.
-It could even be that you are experiencing a high level of stress due to work or school and need someone to talk to about the weight that's on your shoulders.
+It could even be that you are experiencing a high level of stress due to work or school and need someone to talk to.
 Seeing a therapist or counselor is an excellent way to gain insight because they serve as an objective third-party that will support you in coming to conclusions about any life concerns you're facing.